Experience

 Provided leadership for the Boreal chapter of Partners in Flight, primarily through coordination and submission of public comments on projects in Alaska such as development of Pebble Mine, repeal of application of the Roadless Rule to the Tongass National Forest, the management plan for the National Petroleum Reserve, and the incidental take provision of the national Migratory Bird Treaty Act.
 Coordinated and hosted the annual meeting.

-Dog Mushing & Skijoring Instructor, Alaska Department of Fish and Game (Becoming an Outdoorswoman Winter Workshop)
+Dog Mushing & Skijoring Instructor, Alaska Department of Fish and Game / Alaskan Sled Dog & Racing Association

 Chickaloon, Alaska, every March, 2010 to 2020